nickdesaulniers/What-Open-Source-Means-To-Me/README.md

 > Wait, what are you talking about, we decided!?
 > My best interest?!
 How can you know what my best interest is?

-Mike Muir, Suicidal Tendencies", *"Institutionalized"*
+Mike Muir, Suicidal Tendencies, *"Institutionalized"*

 > Education is the most powerful weapon which you can use to change the world